beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Vehicle Fuel Economy Estimates
     - Data Analysis
     - Modelling and Evaluation
+- Simulation Modeling in Python
+    - Introduction to Simulation Modeling in Python
+    - How to modeling and simulation in Python with an example
+    - Simple Simulations in Python

 ## Data Structures and Algorithms
 - Intersection of Lists